Make a Donation

 A TREATMENT “HOME” FOR YOUNG ADULTS WITH CANCER

 The FWAYAOC unit provides our community an age-relevant treatment “home” for AYA-specialized oncology care, where the unique medical, biological, and psychosocial differences in young people are understood, acknowledged, and addressed as a priority instead of an afterthought.

 It enables the efficient delivery of support and resources to patients who might not otherwise know they exist.

 Most importantly, our unit provides young people a place of empowerment, where they can safely and confidently navigate the significant social, financial, physical, and emotional burdens that arrive with a cancer diagnosis.

-Below, we’ve answered some frequently asked questions about our unit, admitting a patient and patient care.
+Below, we’ve answered some frequently asked questions about our unit, how to admitting a patient, and patient care.

 FREQUENTLY ASKED QUESTIONS

 Any physician with admitting privileges to BSW-All Saints may admit patients to the unit.
 The Hospitalist Service is available to admit and follow patients on the unit, if desired.